-Despite of the effectiveness of conventional machine learning-based paradigms in EEG-based movement decoding, there is a need of extracting the high-level features which can enhance the performance.
-To overcome this, researchers have proposed deep learning-based paradigms.
-For example, convolutional neural network (CNN) is proposed with the use of pre-movement raw spatio-temporal multi-channel EEG for hand movement and force levels classification with an accuracy of $84\%$ \cite{gatti2k21}.
-This work demonstrates early classification of hand movement, i.e., in $100-1600$ ms advance.
-CNN is also utilized in \cite{jeong2k20} along with bidirectional long short term memory (Bi-LSTM)-based network to predict the velocities of arm reaching tasks using pre-processed EEG signals.
-An overall correlation between $0.4-0.6$ is achieved in this work and feasibility of robotic arm control based on real-time EEG is demonstrated \cite{jeong2k20}.
-Recently, deep learning-based three-dimensional (3D) hand movement trajectory during grasp and lift movements is estimated using a public EEG database in \cite{pancholi2k21,kumars2k21,jain2k22premovnet}.
-In \cite{pancholi2k21}, wavelet packet decomposition (WPD) based time-lagged EEG sub bands are used to train a CNN-LSTM network for prediction of the hand position/trajectory with a high correlation of $0.86$.
-This work explores the source-aware EEG features and the demonstrates the relevance of low frequency bands ($\delta$, $\theta$, and $\alpha$) in movement estimation, however, it has limited feasibility in real-time hardware implementation.
-Early estimation of this trajectory is demonstrated in \cite{jain2k22premovnet} with a high correlation $0.79$ using the $\delta$ band of EEG.
-Further, researchers in \cite{kumars2k21} demonstrate the feasibility of a brain-inspired spiking neural network (Bi-SNN) along with mid-frequency and high-frequency EEG bands, i.e., $\alpha$, $\beta$, and $\gamma$, toward the same trajectory estimation with a correlation of $0.7$.
+Despite the effectiveness of conventional machine learning-based paradigms in EEG-based movement decoding, there is a need to extract high-level features to enhance performance.
+To overcome this, deep learning-based paradigms have been proposed.
+For example, a convolutional neural network (CNN) is proposed using pre-movement raw spatio-temporal multi-channel EEG for hand movement and force levels classification with an accuracy of $84\%$ \cite{gatti2k21}.
+This work demonstrates early hand movement classification, i.e., in $100-1600$ ms advance.
+CNN combined with a bidirectional long short-term memory (Bi-LSTM)-based network is also used to predict arm-reaching task velocities.
+An overall correlation between $0.4-0.6$ is achieved in this work, and the feasibility of robotic arm control based on real-time EEG is demonstrated \cite{jeong2k20}.
+Recently, deep learning-based three-dimensional (3D) hand movement trajectory during grasp and lift movements is estimated using a public EEG database in \cite{kumars2k21,pancholi2022source,jain2023subject}.
+The feasibility of a brain-inspired spiking neural network (Bi-SNN) along with mid-frequency and high-frequency EEG bands, i.e., $\alpha$, $\beta$, and $\gamma$, is demonstrated toward the trajectory estimation with a correlation of $0.7$ \cite{kumars2k21}.
+In \cite{pancholi2022source}, wavelet packet decomposition (WPD) based time-lagged EEG sub-bands train a CNN-LSTM network to predict the hand position/trajectory with a high correlation of $0.86$.
+This work explores the source-aware EEG features and demonstrates the relevance of low-frequency bands ($\delta$, $\theta$, and $\alpha$) in movement estimation.
+However, it has limited feasibility in real-time hardware implementation.
+The subject-independent trajectory estimation is demonstrated in \cite{jain2023subject} with various pre-movement EEG windows using a CNN-LSTM based decoder.